sondosa20/sondosa20/README.md

 - 🌍 Currently intern at the <a href="https://l3i.univ-larochelle.fr/">L3i Laboratory</a>, tasked with analyzing and showcasing insights from La Rochelle University’s sustainable mobility surveys as part of the  <a href="https://bluebility.univ-lr.fr/">Bluebility project</a>.
 My role includes developing and integrating dynamic visualizations into the web site, using technologies like React and D3.js, and related technologies.

-- 👀 Actively looking for a **data engineering or software development apprenticeship** to contribute and grow within a dynamic team.
+- 👀 Actively looking for a <strong>data engineering</strong> or <strong>software development apprenticeship</strong> to contribute and grow within a dynamic team.

-- 📧 Reach me at: **sondos.kocila@etudiant.univ-lr.fr**
+- 📧 Reach me at: <strong>sondos.kocila@etudiant.univ-lr.fr</strong>

-- ⚡Techie & Martial Artist: **I hold a black belt in karate 🥋.
-In the dojo I learned discipline, in coding I apply it daily.**
+- ⚡Techie & Martial Artist: <strong>I hold a black belt in karate 🥋.
+In the dojo I learned discipline, in coding I apply it daily.</strong>

 <h3 align="left">Let's connect!</h3>
 <p align="left">